Neli A'asa

-Neli A'asa (born February 16, 1988) is a former American football player who played college football at the University of Utah.
+Neli A'asa (born February 16, 1988) is an American former football player.
+He played college football for the Utah Utes.

 Early life

 Neli attended Big Rapids High School in Big Rapids, Michigan.
 As a junior, he had 67 tackles, eight sacks, three fumble recoveries, and two forced fumbles.
 He was a three-star recruit and was recruited by Utah, Boise State, BYU, Colorado, Michigan State, UNLV, and USC.

 Neli lettered all four years at Utah.
 He played tight end in 2008, offensive line in 2009, and defensive tackle in 2010.

 Professional career

 In 2011, A'asa was signed by the Utah Blaze of the Arena Football League.